 History of Eruptions in Reykjanes

 Volcanologists warned last year when the first eruption started in Geldingadalir that this could be the beginning of decades or even centuries of eruption.
-The last time it erupted in Reykjanes in the 13th century, it had been erupting on and off for 30 years.
+The last time it erupted in Reykjanes was in the 13th century; it had been erupting on and off for 30 years.
 But that was the end of an even longer series of eruptions that lasted about 300 years.

 When it erupted in Fagradalsfjall last year, it was the first time in 6000 years.
 But there has been no eruption in Reykjanes Peninsula since 1240.
 Volcanologists say there are six volcanic systems in the peninsula; The Hengill Area, The Reykjanes System, Svartsengi (where the Blue Lagoon is, for example), The Krýsuvík System, The Brennisteinsfjöll System, and Fagradalsfjall.

 Reykjanes lies on the mid-Atlantic Ridge, between the North American and Eurasian Tectonic Plates, which explains why the area is so active.
 The plates pull Iceland apart by about an inch per year (2,5 cm).

 Iceland is one of the most geologically active places on Earth, but more than 15 volcanoes erupted in the last century.
 Since 2000 there have been 8 eruptions in Iceland.

 - Hekla (South Iceland) in 2000